top of page

 Frequently Asked Questions

-Sessions are strictly confidential, in line with BACP ethical practice.
-I do not share notes or session content with leadership or HR.
-Confidentiality is only broken if there is a serious safeguarding concern.
+All sessions are confidential and conducted in line with BACP ethical standards.
+No session content or notes are shared with leadership or HR.
+Confidentiality is only broken in the event of a serious safeguarding concern.